 PRINCIPLES/ RECOMMENDATIONS YES / NO / NOT APPLICABLE COMMENTARY 5.1.1.
 Taking due account of the company- related circumstances and the chosen corporate governance structure, the supervisory board of the company or, in cases where the supervisory board is not formed, the management board which performs the supervisory functions, establishes committees.
 It is recommended that the collegial body YES The Company has formed the Audit Committee.
-According to the scope of the Company's activities, results and objective needs as well as the fact that the Board consists of 7 (seven) members, the Company is not in a need of establishment of other committees indicated in this recommendation though the foundation form should remuneration and audit committees5.
+According to the scope of the Company's activities, results and objective needs as well as the fact that the Board consists of 7 (seven) members, the Company is not in a need of establishment of other committees indicated in this recommendation though the foundation NO / NOT APPLICABLE COMMENTAN -- --------------------------- --- should form the nomination, remuneration and audit committees 5 .
 5.1.2.
 Companies may decide to set up less than three committees.
 In such case companies should explain in detail why they have chosen the alternative approach, and how the chosen approach corresponds with the objectives set for the three different committees.

-the

-nomination.
+YES of Nomination and Remuneration Committees will be considered in the future.
 5.1.3.
 In the cases established by the legal acts the functions assigned to the committees formed at companies may be performed by the collegial body itself.
 In such case the provisions of this Code pertaining to the committees (particularly those related to their role, operation and transparency) should apply, where relevant, to the collegial body as a whole.
-5.1.4.
+NOT APPLICABLE 5.1.4.
 Committees established by the collegial body should normally be composed of at least three members.
 Subject to the requirements of the legal acts, committees could be comprised only of two members as well.
 Members of each committee should be selected on the basis of their competences by giving priority to independent members of the collegial body.
 The chair of the management board should not serve as the chair of committees.
+YES The Audit Committee is composed of three members, including two independent members.
+The Chairman of the Committee is an independent member.
 5.1.5.
 The authority of each committee formed should be determined by the collegial body itself.
 Committees should perform their duties according to the authority delegated to them and regularly inform the collegial body about their activities and performance on a regular basis.
-The authority of each committee defining its role and specifying its rights and duties should be made public at least once a year (as part of the information disclosed by the company on its member.
+The authority of each committee defining its role and specifying its rights and duties should be made public at least once a year (as part of the information disclosed by the company on its YES The Audit Committee chooses its operation order and procedures autonomously and operates in accordance with the Regulations of the Audit Committee, approved on the General Meeting of the Company's Shareholders.

-of Nomination and Remuneration

-Committees will be considered in the

-YES future.

-YES The Audit Committee is composed of three members, including two independent members.
-The Chairman of the Committee is an independent

-YES The Audit Committee chooses its operation order and procedures autonomously and operates in accordance with the Regulations of the Audit Committee, approved on the General Meeting of the Company's

-Shareholders.

 The Company's Audit Committee activity report for the financial year is announced once per financial year, presented at the General Meeting of Company's

+YES /